moshthesubnet/my-lab-docs/docs/guides/pihole-lxc.md

 Find the DHCP Settings.

 Change the Primary DNS Server to the Static IP of your Pi-hole LXC (192.168.1.5).

+🔗 Official Resources
+!!! info "Documentation" * Pi-hole Official Site * Official Installation Guide * Post-Installation Steps * Pi-hole CLI Command Reference

+🛠️ Troubleshooting
+If you lose the admin password generated at the end of the install, run this command in the LXC console to set a new one:

+Bash
+pihole -a -p

 (Optional) Set Secondary DNS to 1.1.1.1 for a fallback if your lab goes down.